 BTW: Split test your landing pages as well (See #10…same idea).

 My name is Michael.
-I am a Graphic Designer, Web Developer, & Social Media Content Producer in the Baltimore / D.C. area.
+I am a Graphic Designer, Web Developer, & Social Media Content Producer in Washington D.C.

 Latest Blog Posts